ral-facilities/inventory-management-system/README.md

 **Note:** On the CI environment, the IMS-API is accessed via `127.0.0.1` due to issues with `localhost`.

-#### Authorisation
+### Authorisation

-To set up authorisation correctly, make sure the `privilegedRoles` field in `inventory-management-system-settings.json` is properly configured.

-The system checks the role associated with the access token — whether it's obtained via manual setup, the development toggle (see `baseLayoutHeader.component.tsx`), or through SciGateway authentication — against the `privilegedRoles`.
-This determines whether the current user is a privileged user.
+The system checks the role associated with the access token against the `privilegedRoles`.
+This determines whether the current user is a privileged user, and so has extra functionality available to them (see below).

-**Privileged users are allowed to:**
+**Note** Currently the only privileged role is `admin`.

+For development an admin access token can be set via the `Privileged user` toggle (top right-hand corner of screen in dev mode), or through SciGateway authentication.
+To setup admin users please follow the instructions on [ldap-jwt-auth](https://github.com/ral-facilities/ldap-jwt-auth?tab=readme-ov-file#how-to-add-or-remove-a-user-from-the-system) and [inventory-management-system-api](https://github.com/ral-facilities/inventory-management-system-api?tab=readme-ov-file#jwt-authenticationauthorization)

+**Privileged users have the following functionality avaiable to them**

 - Create and delete units and usage statuses
 - Bypass rules when creating, deleting, editing, or moving items